 Ruth Louisa Cohen

-Born on November 10, 1906 to Walter Samuel Cohen, a barrister, and his wife Lucy Margaret (née Cobb), Ruth Cohen was one of five siblings who came from a family of formidable intellect and drive.
-Walter Cohen was vice-chairman of the Economic Board for Israel and Ruth’s brother Sir Andrew Cohen (1909–1968) was the Governor of Uganda from 1952-1956.
+Born on November 10, 1906, to Walter Samuel Cohen, a barrister, and his wife Lucy Margaret (née Cobb), Ruth Cohen was one of five siblings who came from a family of formidable intellect and drive.
+Walter Cohen was vice-chairman of the Economic Board for Israel and Ruth’s brother Sir Andrew Cohen (1909–1968) was governor of Uganda from 1952 to 1956.
 It is noteworthy that although their mother was not Jewish both Ruth and Andrew considered themselves to be Jewish and were proud of their father’s heritage.